iMajna/lenses-ansible/README.md

 # lenses-ansible

-Installas Lenses Dashboard on your VM
+Installs Lenses Dashboard on your VM

 ## Requirements